 In 2020, researchers in the Marson lab demonstrated that an HDR template with Cas9 target sequences (CTS) shuttle more efficiently to the cell nucleus, allowing RNPs to bind and facilitate KI.
-Even with improved KI, the absolute yield of engineered cells remained limited due to double-stranded DNA (dsDNA) toxicity1.
-Now, Shy, et al have developed an innovative single-stranded construct with two short regions of double-stranded CTS at the sequence ends.
+Even with improved KI, the absolute yield of engineered cells remained limited due to double-stranded DNA (dsDNA) toxicity.1 Now, Shy, et al. have developed an innovative single-stranded construct with two short regions of double-stranded CTS at the sequence ends.
 This hybrid oligonucleotide allows Cas9 to bind more efficiently while overcoming the problem of dsDNA cytotoxicity.
-A recent BioRxiv report demonstrates the integration efficiency of these single stranded Cas9 target sequence (ssCTS), in a range of construct sizes, genetic loci, and cell types2.
+A recent article in Nature Biotechnology demonstrates the integration efficiency of these single stranded Cas9 target sequence (ssCTS), in a range of construct sizes, genetic loci, and cell types.2

 MaxCyte electroporation technology enabled the delivery of long ssCTS HDR templates into difficult-to-transfect primary cells.
 This approach resulted in highly efficient integration (46–62%) of a B cell maturation antigen (BCMA)-CAR sequence into the TRAC locus of T cells.
 MaxCyte electroporation is clinically validated and scalable facilitating increased production of engineered cells for patient treatment.
 Finally, the delivery of BCMA-CAR sequences had minimal cell toxicity when CAR T cells were manufactured at clinical scale (>1.5 x 109 CAR+ cells) enabling the commercial production of quality, clinically active, genetically engineered cells for cancer treatment.